Garry Monk: Swansea City

 On 4 February 2014, Monk was appointed by chairman Huw Jenkins as interim player-manager following the sacking of manager Michael Laudrup.
 His first match in charge was the South Wales derby on 8 February against Cardiff City, which Swansea won 3–0 with all three goals scored in the second half.
-After finishing second in their Europa League Group A behind Valencia, Monk's Swansea reached the round of 32, in which they were knocked out by Rafa Benítez's Napoli side after losing 3–1 on aggregate.
+After finishing second in their Europa League Group A behind Valencia, Swansea reached the round of 32, in which they were knocked out by Rafa Benítez's Napoli side after losing 3–1 on aggregate.

 Swansea survived a relegation battle and secured safety with one match to spare.
 Monk became the permanent manager of Swansea City on 7 May 2014, ending his playing career and signing a three-year contract.

 In the opening match of the 2014–15 season, Monk led Swansea to a 2–1 away win against Manchester United, the club's first ever league win at Old Trafford.
 The Swans continued their positive start to the league season with two home wins against Burnley and West Bromwich Albion, a run of results which saw Swansea sit joint top of the Premier League table and Monk pick up the Premier League Manager of the Month for August.

 After Swansea's 2–1 defeat to Stoke City on 19 October 2014, Monk claimed that Stoke's Victor Moses had dived for a penalty, and said it was "disgusting" of referee Michael Oliver to award it.
 Although interviewed by the FA and warned about his conduct in media interviews, Monk was not charged over these statements.

 On 11 May 2015, Swansea recorded the double over Arsenal, making the Swans only the third side in Premier League history to have won home and away against both Arsenal and Manchester United in the same season.
 The Swans ended the season in eighth position with a record points tally.

 Monk signed a new three-year contract in July 2015.

 After 12 years association with the club, Monk was sacked by Swansea on 9 December 2015 following a run of one win in 11 Premier League matches, which left the club 15th in the table.
 As a result of Monk's sacking, coaches Pep Clotet, James Beattie and Kristian O'Leary also left the club.